harmony-one/horizon/docs/TASKS.md

 - [ ] As to the questions, I suppose Bridge subcommands (the three you mentioned) can be used to do human-driven testing once deployment is complete.
 But they don't seem to be good for any automated testing.
 I don't think there is any end-to-end testing elsewhere
 - [ ] Some PRs seem to be introducing useful tests, for example: https://github.com/harmony-one/horizon/pull/31/files

+### Completed
+- [x] Update .env Keys to only have two values ethereum and Harmony
+- [x] Update funding process for local environment to send funds to test account